List Colouring Squares of Planar Graphs: Conclusions and Discussion

-One can prove a bound of constant times the maximum degree for the chromatic number of the square of graphs from a minor-closed family.
-Krumke, Marathe and Ravi~\cite{KMR98} showed that if a graph $G$ is \textit{$q$-degenerate} (\,there exists an ordering $v_1,v_2,\dots,v_n$ of the vertices such that every~$v_i$ has at most~$q$ neighbours in $\{v_1,\dots,v_{i-1}\}$\,), then its square is $((2\,q-1)\,\Delta(G))$-degenerate --- the same ordering does the job.
-But for every minor-closed family~$\MF$, there is a constant~$C_\MF$ such that every graph in~$\MF$ is $C_\MF$-degenerate (\,see Theorem~\ref{adbounded} and the first paragraph of Section~\ref{seceuler}\,).
-Hence~$G^2$ is $((2\,C_\MF-1)\,\Delta(G))$-degenerate for every $G\in\MF$ and so its list chromatic number is at most $(2\,C_\MF-1)\,\Delta(G)+1$.
+One can prove a bound of constant times the maximum degree for the chromatic number of the square of a graph from a minor-closed family.
+Krumke \emph{et al}.~\cite{KMR98} showed that if a graph~$G$ is \textit{$q$-degenerate} (there exists an ordering $v_1,v_2,\dots,v_n$ of the vertices such that every~$v_i$ has at most~$q$ neighbours in $\{v_1,\dots,v_{i-1}\}$), then its square is $((2q-1)\Delta(G))$-degenerate --- the same ordering does the job.
+But for every minor-closed family~$\MF$, there is a constant~$C_\MF$ such that every graph in~$\MF$ is $C_\MF$-degenerate (see Theorem~\ref{adbounded} and the first paragraph of Section~\ref{seceuler}).
+Hence~$G^2$ is $((2C_\MF-1)\Delta(G))$-degenerate for every $G\in\MF$ and so its list chromatic number is at most $(2C_\MF-1)\Delta(G)+1$.

-But it unlikely that this is the best possible bound.
+But it is unlikely that this is the best possible bound.